SDolha/SqlWebApi-HtmlDataManager/README.md

 38. Run the app again and see base employee data is loaded successfully; note, though, that department data is not available (since related department data for employees hasn't been loaded anymore)
 ![38](https://raw.githubusercontent.com/SDolha/SqlWebApi-HtmlDataManger/master/Development-screenshots/38.png)

-39. To resolve the issue you may use a separate data transfer object (DTO) as model; initiate adding a new class in Model folder from Server Explorer
+39. To resolve the issue you may use a separate data transfer object (DTO) as model; initiate adding a new class in Models folder from Server Explorer
 ![39](https://raw.githubusercontent.com/SDolha/SqlWebApi-HtmlDataManger/master/Development-screenshots/39.png)

 40. Write very simple code to define EmployeeDto class and its properties, mapping to fields to be displayed on the client side, including DepartmentName